Colorado Workers’ Compensation Lawyer

 For over 40 years, the workers’ compensation attorneys at McDivitt Law Firm have helped injured workers obtain the benefits they are entitled to after a job injury.
 Our law firm has the experience and the resources needed to tackle these complex cases and we can assure that your rights are protected throughout.
 We know that life after a work injury may never be the same.
 That’s why we work tirelessly for our clients to ensure that they have the money they need to put their lives back together again.

 Do I Need a Workers’ Comp Attorney?

 After an on-the-job injury, many injured workers don’t believe that they need an attorney on their side.
 After all, the law entitles them to benefits, right?
 While this is true, an attorney can be invaluable along the way.
 Your attorney will be able to advocate to ensure that you receive the maximum amount of medical care and workers’ compensation benefits you are entitled to.
 Your attorney will also work to ensure that your future is protected and that you are not rushed back to work too quickly after an injury.
-If you are unable to return to your job or if you are permanently disabled, then your attorney can help you file for disability benefits as well as the possibility of vocational training.
+If you are unable to return to your job or if you are permanently disabled, then your attorney can help you file for disability benefits.

 Not every injured worker will need a workers’ compensation attorney, however.
 The workers that will benefit the most include:

 - Workers whose injuries are severe